 How long will I HUG A TREE for?
 You decide!

-LET’S BREAK A WORLD RECORD TOGETHERfor uploading the largest number of photos of people hugging trees!
-You can join by UPLOADING A PHOTO OF YOURSELF HUGGING A TREE by 1st Nov.
 During the next United Nations climate meeting in Brazil in Nov 2025, I will do a tree hugging marathon by hugging this tree in Perth, Australia, starting at 11:00 am on Monday, 10th Nov.
 I will do this in solidarity with Truphena Muthoni of Kenya who will simultaneously hug a tree for 72 hours on-site at the meeting in Brazil.
-I will definitely hug my tree for 72 hours with Truphena, but will hug the tree for one extra minute for every photograph that is uploaded!
+I will definitely hug my tree for 72 hours with Truphena, but will hug the tree for one extra minute for each person in each photo that is uploaded!
 All the photos will be part of our World Record attempt.
+If you do group photos, please let me know how many people are in the photo.

 Contact Marji (marjettalp@gmail.com) with questions or if you want the giant banner to visit your school!!